-Historical data shows that the positive years far outweigh the negative years.
-The average annualized return of the S&P 500 Index was about 11.69 percent from 1973 to 2016.
-In any given year, the actual return you earn may be quite different than the average return, which averages out several years' worth of performance.
+For example, the 10-year annualized return of the S&P 500 Index as of March 3, 2022, was about 12.1%.
+In any given year, the actual return you earn may be quite different than the long-term average return, which averages out several years' worth of performance.
 Over a 10-year period, a stock market index could be up, but during one of the years in that 10-year period, it could have been down.

 The pattern of returns varies over different decades.
 In retirement, your investments may be exposed to a bad pattern where many negative years occur early on in retirement, which financial planners call sequence risk.
-Although you must expect a certain number of bad years, it doesn't mean you shouldn't invest in stocks; it just means you need to set realistic expectations when you do.
+Although you should expect a certain number of bad years, it doesn't mean you shouldn't invest in stocks; it means you need to set realistic expectations when you do.

 Time in the Market vs. Timing the Market

 The market's down years have an impact, but the degree to which they impact you often gets determined by whether you decide to stay invested or get out.
 An investor with a long-term view may have great returns over time, while one with a short-term view who gets in and then gets out after a bad year may have a loss.

 For example, in 2008, the S&P 500 lost about 37% of its value.
 If you had invested $1,000 at the beginning of the year in an index fund, you would have had almost 37% less money invested at the end of the year, or a loss of $370, but you only would have experienced a real loss if you had sold the investment at that time.